 Anyone who feels nostalgic about this should check out this new over-sized book(left) full of all the D&D concept art from day one.

 Next would be Baseball Cards; Just Topps brand please.
-I collected from the 70’s through the 80’s.
+I was a collector from the 70’s through the 80’s.
 We did not treat the cards with the respect that was due to them.
 I mostly acquired cards by flicking them against a wall.
 If you came closer to the wall that the other guy, you won both cards.
 Repeat 10,000 times.

 No telling what this collection might have been worth nowadays.
 It was bought out from under me for $200 bucks when my twenty year old self needed money.